madoublet/respond6/readme.md

 # Respond CMS

+### This is a backup for the Respond 6 code base - this repo is no longer maintained - Issues and PRs will be closed

 Respond 6 is a multi-site, flat-file CMS powered by Angular Latest and Lumen.
 Sites built using Respond are static, front-end framework agnostic and optimized for exceptional performance.

 ### Status